paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 #### Creating the escrow

 With all the steps completed, all that is left to do is to fill in Alice's expected amount and the amount she wants to put into the escrow.
 Fill in both numbers (the 2nd needs to be lower than what you minted to Alice's account) and hit `Init Escrow`.
-Once the tx has gone through successfully, copy the returned escrow address, put it into the escrow address field, and click `Inspect Escrow`.

 #### Understanding what just happened